Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: The nuclear model

 In (\ref{Expans-1}), only even powers of $I$ appear due to the fact that the strong interaction must be symmetric under exchange of neutrons with protons i.e. the contribution to the energy must be independent of the sign of the difference $n_n-n_p$.
 The nuclear symmetry energy $E_{sym}(n)$ is defined as the coefficient of the quadratic term, that is

 The slope of the symmetry energy $L$ at nuclear saturation density $n_0$, which is correlated with the crust-core transition density $n_t$ in a neutron star, is defined as

 By suitably choosing the parameters $x_0$, $x_3$, $Z_1$, and $Z_2$, it is possible to obtain different forms for the density dependence of the symmetry energy $E_{sym}(n)$ as well as on the value of the slope parameter $L$.
-We take as a range of $L$ $50 \ {\rm MeV} \leq L \leq 110 \ {\rm MeV} $ where the value of the symmetry energy at saturation density is fixed to be $E_{sym}(n_0)=30$ MeV.
-Actually, for each value of $L$ the density dependence of the symmetry energy is adjusted so that the energy of pure neutron matter to be comparable with those of existing state-of-the-art calculations \cite{Wiringa-88-b,Pandharipande-98}.
+I take as a range of $L$ $65 \ {\rm MeV} \leq L \leq 110 \ {\rm MeV} $ where the value of the symmetry energy at saturation density is fixed to be $E_{sym}(n_0)=30$ MeV.
+Actually, for each value of $L$ the density dependence of the symmetry energy is adjusted so that the energy of pure neutron matter is comparable with those of existing state-of-the-art calculations \cite{Wiringa-88-b,Pandharipande-98}.

 Fig.~2(a) displays the behavior of the nuclear symmetry energy as a function of the ratio $u=n/n_0$ for various values of the slope parameter $L$.
 The aim of the above simple parametrization is to reproduce the nuclear symmetry energy originating from more realistic microscopic calculations and also covers the possible range of the nuclear symmetry energy dependence on the density.